Haxxnet/Compose-Examples/examples/arr-suite/README.md

 5. Configure Bazarr for Radarr and Sonarr.
 See https://wiki.bazarr.media/Getting-Started/Setup-Guide/
 6. Fix all `System > Health` warnings and errors reported by each arr container.
 May refer to https://wiki.servarr.com/.

-- Sonarr is accessible at `http://<YOUR-IP>:8989/`
-- Radarr is accessible at `http://<YOUR-IP>:7878/`
-- Lidarr is accessible at `http://<YOUR-IP>:8686/`
-- Readarr is accessible at `http://<YOUR-IP>:8787/`
-- Bazarr is accessible at `http://<YOUR-IP>:6767/`

 ### Emby / Jellyfin

 The Docker Compose stack makes use of Emby as default.

-You can switch to Jellyfin though by removing the Emby container service and uncommenting the Jellyfin one.
+You can switch to Jellyfin by removing the Emby container service and uncommenting the Jellyfin one though.

-- Emby or Jellyfin will be accessible at `http://<YOUR-IP>:8096/`
+- Emby or Jellyfin is accessible at `http://<YOUR-IP>:8096/`

 Follow the below steps to configure one of these media streaming containers:

-1. Configure authentication for your media streaming app.
-Can be done natively via the HTTP UI settings.
+1. Setup authentication for your media streaming app.
+Is done automatically during the HTTP setup wizard.
 2. Ensure to define your media location for your library.
 Can be done natively via the HTTP UI settings.
 3. Configure transcoding and passthrough your GPU into the container (optional)